colalb1/Interest-Rate-Forecasting/README.md

 # Interest Rate Forecasting

-Implementation of common and state-of-the-art interest rate models.
-I wanted to refresh and expand my knowledge of interest rates and challenge myself with some (relatively) complex implementations.
-Also want to improve my C++ OOP, organization, and guideline-following skills.
+Implementation of common and state-of-the-art interest rate models in C++.
+This project aims to act as an implementation and mathematical reference for interest rate models that build upon the basic models (Vasicek, CIR, etc.) via more complex dynamics.

+## Precursor

 Using [this](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492) as reference.